‘How does breastfeeding work – what do we need to know?’

 What I do

 I have been helping mothers and babies learn to breastfeed since 1980, as a La Leche League Leader (www.laleche.org.uk and see also www.llli.org) and from 2002 to December 2017 as an International Board Certified Lactation Consultant (www.lcgb.org).
 I worked for many years as a Breastfeeding Support Worker in a maternity hospital.
-With my colleagues, I run drop-in sessions to assist mothers who wish to breastfeed their babies, for Cambridge Breastfeeding Alliance (www.bfsupportmatters.org.uk) and for the NHS in Cambridge UK.
+With my colleagues, I run drop-in sessions to assist mothers who wish to breastfeed their babies, for Cambridge Breastfeeding Alliance (www.bfsupportmatters.org.uk).
+During the coronavirus restrictions, we offer support online.

 Please Note – The views I express here are my own: they are not the responsibility of any organisation I’m involved with.